weewx/weewx/docs/series_tags.md

    them to variables `$time_vh` and `$data_vh`.
 It's important to note, that both of these variables are garden-variety `ValueHelpers` and can be formatted accordingly.

+3. In line 3, we apply some custom formatting for the start times, so that only the day (no time) is shown.

-3. In line 3, we apply some custom formatting.
-The time is formatted to show only the day.
-The datum formatted to show two decimal points.
+4. Similarly, we apply some custom formatting for the datum to show two decimal points.

 The final results look like:
 ```